 At 71,000 acres, Custer State Park is a driving park.
 It is spread out and covers a varied landscape.
 From rolling prairies to the rugged granite outcroppings of the Black Hills, there is a landscape for everyone.

-There are lakes, rivers, valleys, meadows, mountains, forests, etc etc etc. So get out your best lenses and the old polarizing filter and get ready to get some awesome landscape photography!
+There are other lakes, rivers, valleys, meadows, mountains, forests, etc etc etc. So get out your best lenses and the old polarizing filter and get ready to get some awesome landscape photography!

 5) BEGGING BURRO'S: